Q. What is the process to sign up to Dittons Velo?

 Q. Do I need an expensive road bike to join the club rides?

-A. Most members do ride road bikes since it does make the routes easier.
-Some of our regulars do ride hybrid bikes (similar gears and wheels/tyes to road bikes – just flat handlebars).
+A. Most members ride road bikes since it does make the routes easier.
+Some of our regulars do ride hybrid bikes (similar gears and wheels/tyres to road bikes – just flat handlebars).
 We ask members not to join us on mountain bikes or shopping bikes since it will make it difficult to keep up with the group due to the extra weight, resistance of the tyres and unsuitable gears on such bikes compared to road bikes.
-The bike does not need to be the latest model or expensive – if you want to upgrade to improve the enjoyment of cycling, you can always upgrade your bike later.
+The bike does not need to be the latest model or expensive, you can always upgrade your bike later (members would be happy to give you advice).

 Q. I don’t have a bike, what should I buy?

-A. The answer to that question could fill a website in itself, so we would recommend you go and see Surbiton Cycles (in Thames Ditton Marina) or another local bike shop and talk through your riding needs.
-They sell a wide range of bikes, plus accessories and clothing to suit all needs and ambitions.
-They also offer servicing if you feel your existing bike needs some maintenance before you join us.
+A. The answer to that question could fill a website in itself, so we would recommend you visit a local bike shop and talk through your riding needs.
+Also talk to regular road cyclists and read some magazines.
 If you’re buying a bike with the intention of riding with Dittons Velo, focus your shopping on road bike otherwise you’ll want to upgrade in no time.

 Q. What are the typical routes and distances of the club rides?

-A. On a typical Saturday we have between two and four groups riding different routes and speeds.
-Our blog shows one or two of the routes we have done in the past.
+A. On a typical Saturday we usually have four or five groups riding different routes and speeds.
+Our blog shows some of the routes we have done in the past.

 Our middle group(s) typically do a 40-50mile route into the Surrey hills, via Shere, or perhaps to Box Hill.
-Many riders join DV as training for the RideLondon – so we do 60mi rides around the Surrey parts of the route in Spring/Summer.
+Many riders join DV as training for the RideLondon – so we routinely do 60+ mile rides around the Surrey parts of the route in Spring/Summer.

 Longer rides (over 60miles) are usually planned in advance.
 We also organise a DV100 once or twice a year – with example 100 mile routes to Brighton and back; or a round trip to Henley.